“Play is the highest form of research.” Albert Einstein

 Many Prices, from Free (Download Here) to Very Expensive (Solid Gold)

-They are made for people, Ages 1 to 101, and their Friends.
+Only for people age 1 to 101 and their Friends.

-These experiences build the scaffolding of art, design, mathematics, storytelling and all sorts of creative thinking.
-They jump-start general learning skills, develop methodical thinking, logic and creativity as well as physical coordination.
+Wiz-Blox experiences build the scaffolding of art, design, mathematics, storytelling and all sorts of other creative thinking activities.
+The physical experiences of playing can also jump-start general learning skills by developing logical thinking and creativity.

-Many studies show that blocks help children absorb basic math concepts, and found that they also build a general foundation for learning.
+Many studies show that even ordinary blocks help children absorb basic math concepts because they are physical, and therefore real.

 “Those children with block experience scored significantly better on language acquisition tests.”
 NY Times: Building Blocks